R U Next?: Mission 1: Color mission

 Starting from lower-ranked contestants to the higher-ranked contestants, the contestants choose their desired songs based on the color of the room, which indicates the concept of the song, as well as the artist pictured on the outside of a door.
 The higher-ranked contestants must push out a member if there are more than five people in a room.

 Within each group, each contestant will each decide how the parts should be distributed.
 Each contestant in the group then votes on which distribution they think is the most ideal, which ends up being the final part distribution.
 The contestant whose part distribution is chosen will also be the leader.

 Each coach will give scores to each individual contestant from 1 – 100 (up to a total evaluation score of 700).
 Each contestant's total score calculated will consist of 700 evaluation points from the coaches, 200 points from the on-site audience, and 500 points from the 2nd votes voting round.
 When each contestant's total scores are added together, there is a maximum of 4500 points possible to be scored per unit.
-The trainees will no longer be divided by the High, Mid and Low Zone from around 5 onwards, instead the top six contestants based on the combined results of Mission 1 and 2 would be ranked in the Next Zone (A.K.A Orange Zone) while those ranked 7th and below would be relegated into the Grey Zone, with those ranked the bottom three be eliminated.
+The trainees will no longer be divided by the High, Mid and Low Zone from round 5 onwards, instead the top six contestants based on the combined results of Mission 1 and 2 would be ranked in the Next Zone (A.K.A Orange Zone) while those ranked 7th and below would be relegated into the Grey Zone, with those ranked the bottom three be eliminated.